Global rigidity of two-dimensional bubbles: Two-dimensional stationary hollow vortices with surface tension

-Obviously, any unit circle is a solution to \eqref{eq:ofbvp}.
-Crowdy and Wegmann conjecture ``that the bubble is circular for most values of circulation [of $\We$]y with the exception of an infinite series of discrete values'' in \cite{Wegmann2000-ql}.
-The main goal of this article is to prove \emph{global rigidity} of the circular solution for $0 \le \We \le 2$, which further supports the conjecture made in \cite{Wegmann2000-ql}.
+It is immediate that every unit circle is a solution to \eqref{eq:ofbvp}.
+Crowdy and Wegmann conjecture ``that the bubble is circular for most values of circulation [of $\We$] with the exception of an infinite series of discrete values'' in \cite{Wegmann2000-ql}.
+The main goal of this article is to prove \emph{global rigidity} of the circular solution for $0 \le \We \le 3$, which further supports the conjecture made in \cite{Wegmann2000-ql}.
+The result is sharp in the sense that for values of $\We > 3$ there exist non-circular solutions \cite{Wegmann2000-ql}.

-At this point, we make a comment on the regularity of solutions to \eqref{eq:ofbvp}, which is well understood.
-As soon as we have a solution with $\S \in \C^{1,1}$, then the solution has to be smooth, see \cite[Thm.\ 3.1]{KochLeoni}.